Why Are Self-Care Ideas for Moms Important?

-Moms are more-often-than-not the most sought-after parent in the home.
+Moms are, more often than not, the most sought-after parents in the home.

-And while we love to be needed, mom’s need a little TLC too.
-When I think about self-care, I often think about the instructions given before a flight.
+And while we love to be needed, moms need a little TLC, too.
+When I think about self-care, I often think about the instructions before a flight.

-Whether you’re a stay-at-home mom or you work outside of the home, moms need to realize that self-care is essential to being the best mom and woman you can possibly be!
+Whether you’re a stay-at-home mom or work outside the home, moms must realize that self-care is essential to being the best mom and woman you can be!

 Treat Yourself to a Spa Day

-Even if you can’t afford a professional spa day, you can create your own oasis in your own home for much less.
+I can’t think of many better relaxing ways than a spa day!
+Even if you can’t afford a professional spa day, you can create your oasis in your home for much less.

 Home Spa Essentials:

-For the last couple of years, I’ve used a planner to help me stay on track.
+I’ve used a planner for the last couple of years to help me stay on track.

-Once I got sucked into the never-ending vortex of “plan with me” videos on YouTube, planning became a fun way for me to inject more me time into my life and to create structure.
+Once I got sucked into the never-ending vortex of “plan with me” videos on YouTube, planning became a fun way to inject more me time into my life and create structure.

 I now plan my self-care rituals with cute and fun planner stickers and Washi tape.

-Whether you’re taking a 30-minute walk around your neighborhood or spending a part of your morning stretching, studies have shown there are major benefits of becoming more active.
+Whether taking a 30-minute walk around your neighborhood or spending a part of your morning stretching, studies have shown major benefits of becoming more active.

 Check out free yoga and exercise videos at your local library and on YouTube to save money.

-I also joy using Exercise Bands to help me stretch and decompress at the end of a long day.
+I also enjoy using exercise bands to help me stretch and decompress at the end of a long day.

 Create Better Eating and Drinking Habits

-Here are a few things you can do now to immediately boost your energy.
+Here are a few things you can do to boost your energy immediately.

 - Cut back your sugar intake.